-Tanzania’s healthcare journey reflects remarkable progress alongside persistent challenges.
-Since independence in 1961, sustained government commitment has expanded health infrastructure, improved service delivery, and strengthened the health system—contributing to major reductions in infectious diseases such as malaria, tuberculosis, and HIV/AIDS.
+Tanzania’s health system has made significant progress since independence in 1961, with improvements in infrastructure, service delivery, and control of major infectious diseases such as malaria, tuberculosis, and HIV/AIDS.

-SOHICOHE promotes community-driven One Health action by engaging schools, youth, community health workers, livestock and environmental officers, and local leaders.
-Through prevention, digital surveillance, and multisectoral collaboration, we contribute to resilient health systems that protect people, livelihoods, and ecosystems—now and in the future.
+SOHICOHE promotes community-driven One Health action through engagement of schools, youth, community health workers, and local sectors, using prevention, digital surveillance, and multisectoral collaboration to strengthen resilient health systems in Tanzania.

 Donations are the lifeblood of SOHICOHE's mission to combat diseases.
 With your support, we can sustain and expand our critical programs